 Online Resources - IBPSA-USA strives to keep its members connected to all available information resources and tools.

-We were asked by the Department of Energy in late 2014 to take over the managment of the Building Energy Simulation Tools web directory (BEST-D) and are currently in the process of on-boarding all past vendors, and having a select group of IBPSA-USA membership perfore Q/A testing.
-This site is truly a "work in progress" , your comments and suggestion on how we might make it better are welcome.
+We were asked by the Department of Energy in late 2014 to take over the managment of the Building Energy Simulation Tools web directory (BEST-D).
+We have now revamped the directory and are accepting software submissions from the community.
+The BEST Directory accepts software with a wide-array of capabilities--from whole-building energy simulation, to water use analysis.
+Most titles that are useful to professionals and researchers in the energy field are included.
+Of course, your comments and suggestion on how we might make the directory better are welcome.

 Unmet Hours is a question-and-answer (Q+A) forum for building energy modelers.
 It’s simple.
 You ask a question.
 Other modelers answer it.
 The best answer gets voted to the top.
 Or search on your topic and you might just find that your question has already been asked and answered.
 And give back to the community (while showing off your expertise and earning good Karma) by helping other modelers with their questions.